vidhushi63/Quiz-Appliaction/README.md

-# learning Website
+# Learning Website
--There are two interfaces :
-  -Techer : teacher can add ,update or delete the courses  and create quizes.
-  -Student : The courses which have created by teacher will appear here and student can take a quiz from  different courses
+There are two interfaces -Techer and student, In teacher interface teacher  can add ,update or delete the courses  and create quizes. and in student interface student can access courses  have created by teacher and student can take a quiz from  different courses